 If books are lost we ask that a contribution be made towards their replacement.

-We encourage our pupils to participate and enjoy physical activity along with all other school subjects.
+We encourage our pupils to participate in and enjoy physical activity along with all other school subjects.
 Our school is regularly involved in sports field days with local schools and interschool competitions.

 We are fortunate to have a solar heated swimming pool and during summer terms swimming is an important part of our curriculum.